RozitaTeymourzadeh/Blockchain_Application_P5/README.md

 -  Miners solve hash puzzel for generating the new block.
 -  Miners wrap the event information into the blockchain.
--  Each block contains organizer ID, and Event information as key value pair.
+-  Each block contains event ID, and Event information as key value pair.
 -  Peers can see and download event list anytime.
 -  Miners validate transaction before publishing.